ImpetigoSkip to the navigation

 Impetigo is treated with antibiotics.
 For cases of mild impetigo, a doctor will prescribe an antibiotic ointment or cream to put on the sores.
 For cases of more serious impetigo, a doctor may also prescribe antibiotic pills.

-After 3 days of treatment, you or your child should begin to get better.
-A child can usually return to school or daycare after 24 hours of treatment.1 If you apply the ointment or take the pills exactly as prescribed, most sores will be completely healed in 1 week.
+A child can usually return to school or daycare after 24 hours of treatment.footnote 1 If you apply the ointment or take the pills exactly as prescribed, most sores will be completely healed in 1 week.

 Try not to scratch the sores, because scratching can spread the infection to other parts of the body.
-You can help prevent scratching by keeping your child's fingernails short and covering sores with gauze or bandages.
+You can help prevent scratching by keeping your child's fingernails short.

-Call your doctor if an impetigo infection does not improve after 3 or 4 days or if you notice any signs that the infection is getting worse such as fever, increased pain, swelling, warmth, redness, or pus.
+Call your doctor if you do not get better as expected or if you notice any signs that the infection is getting worse, such as fever, increased pain, swelling, warmth, redness, or pus.

 How can impetigo be prevented?

 If you know someone who has impetigo, try to avoid close contact with that person until his or her infection has gone away.
-You should also avoid sharing towels, pillows, sheets, clothes, toys, or other items with an infected person.
-If possible, wash all shared items in hot water before you use them again.
+Do not share towels, sheets, or clothes until the infection is gone.
+Wash anything that may have touched the infected area.

 If you or your child has impetigo, scratching the sores can spread the infection to other areas of your body and to other people.
-Keep the sores covered to help you or your child resist scratching them.
 Wash your or your child's hands with soap to help prevent spreading the infection.

 Other Places To Get Help